METRIC-B/website/content/publication/calibrating-meta-research/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Anuual Review of Statistics and its Application"
+publication = "*Anuual Review of Statistics and its Application*"

 # Abstract and optional shortened version.
 abstract = "Whilst some scientists study insects, molecules, brains, or clouds, other scientists study science itself.
 Meta-research, or “research-on-research”, is a burgeoning discipline that investigates efficiency, quality, and bias in the scientific ecosystem, topics that have become especially relevant amid widespread concerns about the credibility of the scientific literature.
 Meta-research may help calibrate the scientific ecosystem towards higher standards by providing empirical evidence that informs the iterative generation and refinement of reform initiatives.
 We introduce a translational framework that involves (1) identifying problems; (2) investigating problems; (3) developing solutions; and (4) evaluating solutions.
 In each of these areas, we review key meta-research endeavors and discuss several examples of prior and ongoing work.
 The scientific ecosystem is perpetually evolving; the discipline of meta-research presents an opportunity to use empirical evidence to guide its development and maximize its potential."